verbb/formie/docs/guides/templating-theming/create-a-content-managed-user-registration-form-with-formie.md

-# Create a content-managed user registration form with Formie
+# Create a Content-Managed User Registration Form with Formie

 Formie can content-manage Craft-native forms — login, registration, password reset, and profile updates — so clients can edit labels, instructions, and field order in the form builder.
 Registration is a common starting point.